Servo Setup and Test

 Servo Test 2 - Homing

-Once you have completed Step #1, you are ready to test homing.
+Once you have completed Test #1, you are ready to test homing.
 MotionPlus (release 1.0) only supports homing at the current position.
 This effectively resets the internal encoder count to zero immediately without moving the motor.
 More advanced homing techniques with limits switches are coming in a later update to MotionPlus.

 • Power up the robot from the Teach Pendent (main screen, lower left button)